 Who I am

-I have been working in qualitative research and advertising for over eight years.
-I studied Classics & English at Oxford University, where I read other people's stories, and compared the values and aspirations that make different cultures tick.
+I studied Classics & English at Oxford University, where I read other people's stories and compared the values and aspirations that make different cultures tick.
+I followed the development of different genres throughout history, and explored how gender was constructed in the ancient world.